 With a score to be settled, Bill Fellows and his gang of bushrangers are focused on revenge.
 Mr Norwood has a target on his back after ratting out the bushrangers to the police.
 Now the outlaws won’t rest until his windpipe is cut.
 But when Norwood’s beautiful daughter and her English lover get in the way, an unlikely friend comes to their aid.

-A milestone of Australian melodrama, The Bushrangers examines honor and trust in the harsh Australian bush and the relationship between white settlers, the aboriginal people and the bushrangers.
+A milestone of Australian melodrama, The Bushrangers examines honour and trust in the harsh Australian bush and the relationship between white settlers, the Aboriginal people and the bushrangers.

 This play’s significance lies in the things left unsaid and events unseen.
 What you don’t know can hurt you.

 Henry Melville was the person every artist wants to be: rich enough to produce his own work.
 Born in 1799 to a wealthy English family, he moved to Hobart in 1828.
 Here he became a prototype for Keith Murdoch, buying and founding newspapers, and taking top editing and reporting positions.
 In April 1834, an “anonymous” contributor sent through a play to Hobart Town Magazine.
 A month later and hey presto, the play was published.